Skip to content

 AI Engines

-GitHub Agentic Workflows support multiple AI engines (coding agents) to interpret and execute natural language instructions.
+GitHub Agentic Workflows use AI coding agents or engines to interpret and execute natural language instructions.
 Each engine has unique capabilities and configuration options.

 engine: copilot